Additional Student Aid Policies

 When Students Fail to Earn a Passing Grade in Any of Their Classes

 Federal regulations require students who have been awarded any type of federal student aid to fulfill their academic requirements.
 Occasionally a student will receive all "F" and/or "U" grades for a term and we are required to determine if the student "unofficially withdrew" from the University.
 An "unofficial withdrawal" occurs when a student stops attending all classes and stops participating in any academic activities beyond the date he/she last attended classes.
-Depending on the date of the student's "unofficial withdrawal", it may be necessary for the University and/or the student to return some or all of the financial aid the student recieved during the term.
+Depending on the date of the student's "unofficial withdrawal", it may be necessary for the University and/or the student to return some or all of the financial aid the student received during the term.

 At the end of each semester we will identify any such students and will either e-mail or mail them a letter explaining what they need to do so we can determine if their failure to earn a passing grade during the term constitutes an "unofficial withdrawal" from the University.
-A student's failure to respond to this letter can result in the University requiring the student to repay all financial aid recieved for the term.
+A student's failure to respond to this letter can result in the University requiring the student to repay all financial aid received for the term.

 Also review the Satisfactory Academic Progress Policy (SAP) for Student Financial Aid Recipients for additional information regarding the potential adverse impact of these grades on continued financial aid eligibility.